javascript-tutorial/en.javascript.info/1-js/11-async/01-callbacks/article.md

 ## Handling errors

-In the above examples, we didn't consider errors.
+In the above examples we didn't consider errors.
 What if the script loading fails?
 Our callback should be able to react to that.

 Here's an improved version of `loadScript` that tracks loading errors: